PSU3D0/scheduler.rs/README.md

 // Or create with custom configuration let config = SchedulerConfig {
     thread_count: 8,                           // Use 8 worker threads
     store_capacity: 100,                       // Pre-allocate for 100 schedules
     time_source: None,                         // Use default time source
     rng_seed: Some(12345),                     // Deterministic jitter with fixed seed
+    timezone: Some(FixedOffset::east(3600)),   // For calendar scheduling (UTC+1)
 };
 let mut scheduler = Scheduler::with_config(config);